Ultimate UPCAT Reviewer 2023 [FREE PDF Download]

 3. How many UPCAT takers are there per year?

-From 2018 to 2020, there has been an average of 100,000 UPCAT applicants every year.
-The number of UPCAT takers has increased throughout the years because of the implementation of the Universal Access to Quality Tertiary Education Act in 2017 which waived all tuition fees for students enrolled in state universities and colleges.
+From 2018 to 2020, there has been an average of 100,000 UPCAT applicants yearly.
+UPCAT takers have increased throughout the years because of the Universal Access to Quality Tertiary Education Act 2017, which waived all tuition fees for state university and college students.

 4. When will the UPCAT take place?

 The UPCAT application process usually starts around July or August.
-The UPCAT exam is then administered around September or October of the same year.
-Finally, the results usually come out around March or April.
+The UPCAT exam is administered around September or October of the same year.
+Finally, the results typically come out around March or April.